Steelers' Alejandro Villanueva still struggles adjusting to 'civilian life'

 Asked if he dealt with post-service depression, Villanueva said staying busy staved any potential issues.
 Working toward his MBA has helped.
 In recent years, he's found himself battling naivete.

-"I always have this Michael Scott mentality where I lie to myself -- I'll imagine a world, but the reality is very different," Villanueva said.
-"I can't really slow down, because the moment I slow down is the moment I might look back and kind of regret (things).”
+"I always have this Michael Scott mentality where I lie to myself -- I'll imagine a world, but the reality is very different," Villanueva said, referencing a principal and often naive character from the NBC sitcom The Office.
+"I can't really slow down, because the moment I slow down is the moment I might look back and kind of regret [things].”

 If Villanueva finds NFL life challenging, why not skip workouts to illustrate the point?